The role of race in voter turnout

 - Turnout is often greater for minority voters when they live in a congressional district where their racial or ethnic group represents the majority of the citizen voting-age population (CVAP).
 For black and Hispanic voters specifically, turnouts are higher when each group makes up a larger portion of the electorate – regardless of the race of the candidates listed on the ballot.

-- When no black congressional candidate is on the ballot, the general-election turnout for black voters is, on average, 40% in a district where black people make up 10% of the citizen voting-age population.
-The turnout is considerably higher — an average of 49.3% — in a district where black people are 50% of the voting-age population.
+- When no black congressional candidate is on the ballot, the general-election turnout for black voters is, on average, 40 percent in a district where black people make up 10 percent of the citizen voting-age population.
+The turnout is considerably higher — an average of 49.3 percent — in a district where black people are 50 percent of the voting-age population.

-- In the absence of a Hispanic candidate, the general-election turnout for Hispanic voters is 6.4 percentage points higher in a voting district where Hispanic people make up 40% of the voting-age population compared to a district where they comprise 10% of the voting-age population.
+- In the absence of a Hispanic candidate, the general-election turnout for Hispanic voters is 6.4 percentage points higher in a voting district where Hispanic people make up 40 percent of the voting-age population compared to a district where they comprise 10 percent of the voting-age population.

 This study builds upon previous research to show that the racial and ethnic makeup of an electorate is linked to minority-voter turnout.
 The author recommends further research to explore the cause of the trend.
 He suggests that these results be considered when evaluating plans to change voting districts.
 “Considering [voter] participation as well as demographic representation calls for a new metric to judge what is fair when crafting district boundaries,” Fraga states.
 He also notes that as the nation’s minority populations grow, voting districts will become more diverse, which could result in future changes in political participation.